thoughtworksarts/thoughtworksarts.github.io/app/_people/andrea-allen.markdown

    url     : "https://github.com/andrea-allen"

 ---
-Andrea is a consultant developer at ThoughtWorks with a background in mathematics, movement and dance.
+Andrea is a consultant developer at Thoughtworks with a background in mathematics, movement and dance.
 Working alongside Catie and other developers, Andrea built the movement visualization tool [CONCAT](https://github.com/thoughtworksarts/concat), designed to assist artists in choreographing movement reflecting real-life robotics.

 Andrea sees her participation in the CONCAT project as a union between her interest in movement and her passion for the math and engineering behind technology-based art forms.